59 Comments

 (**)

 Since May 2023, you don't get an entry stamp anymore when entering Peru.
 As a copy of the page with your entry stamp was and officially still is a requirement Interpol sometimes asks for a proof that you are legally in the country and when you entered.
-Just download your TAM virtual on the Migraciones website to fullfil the requirement.
+So, just download your TAM virtual on the Migraciones website to fullfil the requirement.
 For more information about the TAM (virtual) check out our article How many days did I get when entering Peru?.
 Under subpoint "Option 1: Migraciones website" you find a detailed explanation on how to download the TAM virtual.

 (***)